The Importance of Play-based Learning for Preschoolers

 Playing is fun, but will game-play learning be able to prepare preschoolers for their first years of education?
 The answer is a strong yes.
 This is an era where children are pressured to achieve astonishing academic results, but adults often fail to understand that, if it is not done in their own way, kids will slowly develop an aversion to traditional learning.

-Kindergarten has become almost mandatory, but studies reveal that, despite going through preschool education, children pass certain development milestones at the same rate they did in the past when kindergarten was not that big of a deal.
+Kindergarten is mandatory in Singapore, but studies reveal that, despite going through preschool education, children pass certain development milestones at the same rate they did in the past when kindergarten was not that big of a deal.